Why Trucker Caps Work Better Than Generic Swag

 | Fully custom trucker cap | 500+ pieces | $8.50-$16.00+ per cap | Premium launches and branded merch drops | Longer lead time, higher MOQ, sample approval |

-Always compare all-in pricing.
+Compare all-in pricing every time.
 Ask for the blank cap cost, decoration cost, setup charges, sample fees, packing fees, freight, and rush charges as separate lines.
 A quote showing $4.95 per cap but excluding $420 in setup and shipping is not cheaper than a $5.60 delivered quote.
 It is just less complete.

 The best pricing conversations make the tradeoffs visible.
 A lower quote may use a lighter cap, a smaller front decoration, fewer thread colors, slower transit, no individual bags, or a simpler patch construction.
 None of those choices are automatically wrong.
 The risk is approving a number without understanding what changed to reach it.